badrex/emojeez/README.md

 ## 🫶🏼 Contributions

 If you would like to contribute to Emojeez 💎, I warmly welcome your contribution 😊 Start by forking the repository and then propose your changes through a pull request.
 Contributions of all kinds are welcome, from new features and bug fixes to development of test cases.
-Your input will be highly valued ⭐
+Your input will be highly valued  🤝

 ## 🤙🏼 Get in Touch!

 Try out Emojeez 💎 in your language and let me know how you like it 😊

+Also, if you like this project, don't forget to give us a star ⭐

 Developed with 💚 by [Badr Alabsi](https://badrex.github.io/) 👨🏻‍💻